-By default, the abort command applies recursively on the whole hierarchical structure of actions (cf. section Compound actions), even if some actions in the path are not active anymore.

-Notice that the actions launched by a process call in a context ${\tt C}$ are considered as descendants of ${\tt C}.$
+By default, the abort command applies recursively on the whole hierarchical structure of actions (cf. section Compound actions).
+Notice that the actions launched by a process call in a context C are considered as descendants of C.

-The attribute [@norec] can be used to abort only the top level actions of the compound.
+The attribute [@norec] can be used to abort only the top level action of the compound.
 Here is an example: